risc0/risc0/docs/metal-optimization-progress.md

 Run this packet on any other Apple Silicon host or CI runner before treating the branch as more than M5 Max/Xcode 26.5 evidence.

+Existing GitHub workflow context: `.github/workflows/main.yml` already has `macOS`/`ARM64` jobs on `apple_m2_pro` runners for clippy, workspace tests, extra tests, and Bazel checks, and `.github/workflows/bench_pr.yml` has an Apple Silicon benchmark runner.
+Those jobs are useful cross-machine signal once the branch is pushed as a PR or manually dispatched, but they do not by themselves run the explicit eval-check CPU-verifier packet below.

 Environment capture:

 ```sh